 Inspired by the hand-made felt food I saw in the diner at Madison Children’s Museum, I suggested to my friend Nina who has a family day care with her sister that we make some felt food for their brood’s dramatic play.
 Nina thought for a moment and politely shook her head.
-The children, she said, enjoyed such rich play with a changing assortment of objects used for food: pine cones, stones, caps, and knobs.
+The children, she said, enjoyed such rich play with a changing assortment of objects used for food: pine cones, stones, bottle caps, and knobs.
 She wouldn’t want them to lose that.
 The felt food I’d seen was so appealing it was hard to let go of the idea, but I knew Nina was right.

 The Theory of Loose Parts